AnonymousXC/emoji.js/README.md

 - animation :- (Boolean) controls to show or hide popup animation.

 - animationDuration :- (string) changes duration of popup animation, any css time compatible string.

+- emojiDim :- (Object) sets dimensions of emoji and related things.

+    - emojiPerRow :- (Integer) defines how many in a row.

+    - emojiSize :- (Integer) the size of emojies.

+    - emojiButtonHeight :- (Integer) the height of emoji button.

+    - hideCategory :- (Boolean) shows/hides the title of section.